We know the artists or sportsmen who go into exile in Belgium or Switzerland. From now on, Portugal must be added to the list.

 Retirees are wanted...

-This is a very attractive measure that is aimed at both wealthy retirees - the country has no IFI (tax on real estate wealth) or inheritance tax - and the most modest, whose purchasing power is multiplied by about 35 % compared to France.
-This includes 80 % of private sector retirees, but also liberal professions (entrepreneurs, technicians, architects, engineers, artists, health professionals, etc.), whose RNH status allows them to be taxed at only 20 % on their income generated and received in Portugal.
+This highly attractive measure is aimed at both wealthy retirees - the country has no IFI (real estate wealth tax) or inheritance tax - and the more modest, whose purchasing power is multiplied by around 35 % compared to France.
+Of these, 80 % are private-sector pensioners, but also self-employed professionals (entrepreneurs, technicians, architects, engineers, artists, healthcare professionals, etc.), whose RNH status means that they are taxed at only 20 % on income generated and received in Portugal.

 Regarding the taxation of inheritance, free transfers made within the framework of a death or a donation are exempt from stamp duty.
 This applies to descendants or ascendants and married persons.
 However, this exemption does not apply to real estate located in Portugal.

 And that's not all!
-For the richest, and for 500,000 euros of investment in real estate - or 1 million euros in a company with the promise of creating 10 jobs - Lisbon issues a residence permit that opens the right to nationality five years later.
+For the very wealthy, and for investments of 500,000 euros in real estate - or 1 million euros in a company with the promise of creating 10 jobs - Lisbon issues a residence permit that entitles the holder to citizenship five years later.